Welcome All Future Huntington Apprentices!

 Why The Huntington?

-Huntington’s Apprentices will participate as staff members within assigned departments on a variety of projects.
+Huntington Apprentices will participate as staff members within their designated departments.
 For example, Scenery apprentices may work on budgeting and purchasing, as well as set construction and load-in.
-Artistic apprentices may assist with local casting calls, or read and evaluate scripts, and write articles for Huntington publications.
-There will be some administrative work, too (such as copying and filing) — we all have to do that — but you will be integral parts of each department and included in department and full staff meetings.
-Furthermore, apprentices are encouraged to explore cross-departmental projects and draw from the collective knowledge and resources of the Huntington community.
-Supervisors are committed to their role as mentor and our formal evaluation process provides an opportunity for both apprentices and their supervisors to formulate meaningful goals and objectives for the course of the program.
+Producing and Literary apprentices may assist with local casting calls, or read and evaluate scripts, and write articles for Huntington publications.
+Responsibilities for all apprentices will include some administrative work, integral to the operation of each department.
+Apprentices will also be included in department and full staff meetings.
+Apprentices are supported and encouraged to explore cross-departmental projects, drawing from the collective knowledge and resources of the Huntington artistic community.
+Supervisors are committed to their role as mentor and the formal assessment and evaluation process provides an opportunity for both apprentices and their supervisors to formulate meaningful goals and objectives for the program and their time at the Huntington.

 In addition to their specialized training, apprentices will gain additional insight into the various departments at the Huntington.
 Apprentices are expected to participate company events, from Opening Night parties to company-wide play readings.
 Involvement in these activities will offer apprentices to interact with staff members across departments, Board Members, subscribers, and the larger Huntington community.

 Apprentices at the Huntington will have the opportunity to make meaningful, professional connections within the industry, interact personally with nationally renowned artists, and become important contributors to the Huntington community.
 In addition to Apprentice Lunch & Learn meetings, they will also have the opportunity to work together on several exciting team projects throughout the season.
 Past projects have included the annual Gala, Codman Showcase, and 35 Below program.
 Additionally, the city of Boston has a rich and vibrant cultural scene and apprentices are encouraged to forge additional connections within the Greater Boston arts community.

 Apprentice Program Application